Getting Your Kids to Eat more Vegetables

 My favorite add-in is shredded or pureed carrots.

-I add them to meatloaf and meatballs each and every time, half a cup mixed in and no one will know the difference.
+I add them to meatloaf and meatballs each time, half a cup mixed in, and no one will know the difference.

 There are many vegetable add-ins out there